Karmabunny/kbpdb/CONTRIBUTING.md

 The `StaticPdbTest` is ripped directly from the Sprout project.

 This is the contract made with Sprout to say: 'Yes, we still behave like you have always expected of us'. _Do not break these tests_.

+## Publishing

+Releases are cut from the master branch with a version tag like `vX.X.X`.
+Upon pushing this tag to Github this revision is published to the public packagist.org repository.

+Considering the security implications of this, only trusted contributors are able to push to the master branch and create version tags.